IvanRadovic/IGP-form/README.md

     - 📄 validation.js // Form validation schemas

 - 📁 STORE // Redux State management store
+    - 📁 Reducers // Reducers for different slices of state
+    - 📁 Selectors // Selectors for accessing state and functions for memoization

 - 📁 STYLE
     - 📁 abstracts // Variables, mixins, and other SCSS abstracts